 New way to network, new opportunities

 Pertino’s unique integration of SDN, NSV, and cloud technology enables IT professionals to build cloud networks to connect, secure, and manage people everywhere and resources anywhere—in minutes, without hardware or configuration.
-For MSPs and carriers, Pertino’s Cloud Network Engine opens up a wh
+For MSPs and carriers, Pertino’s Cloud Network Engine

 Use of the SDxCentral service directory is governed by our Terms of Service, including without limitation those sections under the headings "CONTENT", "LICENSING AND OTHER TERMS APPLYING TO CONTENT POSTED ON THE SDXCENTRAL SITES", "INDEMNITY; DISCLAIMER; LIMITATION OF LIABILITY" AND "COPYRIGHTS".
 Under no circumstances will SDxCentral be liable in any way for any Content, including, but not limited to, liability for any errors or omissions in any Content or for any loss or damage of any kind incurred as a result of the use of any Content posted, emailed or otherwise transmitted via the Sites.